MrQuackDuck/ImageEmojis/README.md

 # Name of the resource pack to merge "emojis.zip" with.
 mergeServerResourcePackName: "serverResourcePack.zip"

-# When you use over ~500 emojis you may see some emojis overlap each other (due to hashing function is limited to certain range).
+# When you use over ~500 emojis, you may see some emojis overlap each other (due to the hashing function being limited to a certain range).
 # If you plan to use many emojis on your server, you may set this value to "true".
 # IMPORTANT: Changing this will reset all existing emoji codes.
 This means:
 #   - Previously written emojis on signs and item names will appear as invalid symbols;